Alla scoperta di Chianale: il borgo in pietra della Valle Varaita che incanta tutti

 Casette di pietra, tetti d'ardesia, balconi in legno, portali affrescati, pregevoli oggetti di artigianato ed il profumo dei boschi che lo circondano fanno veramente di Chianale uno dei Borghi più belli d'Italia.

-Attività e sport a Chianale
+Attività e sport all’aperto a Chianale

 Oltre alla visita del paese ci sono molte attività da fare a Chianale e nei dintorni. .La Valle Varaita, infatti, offre un bel ventaglio di esperienze per gli amanti della natura e delle attività all’aria aperta. .